tastytrade vs. Schwab for Options Trading: Which Is Better?

 Where tastytrade wins decisively is on larger position sizes.
 Selling 15+ contracts per leg costs $10 at tastytrade versus $19.50+ at Schwab.
 If you routinely trade 10-20 contracts, tastytrade saves you $1,000-2,000 per year in commissions.

-Platform Quality: tastytrade vs. thinkorswim
+The Real Battle: tastytrade vs. thinkorswim

 This is the real comparison.
 Schwab's own web platform is functional for basic options trading but lacks the depth that serious traders need.
 The real contest is tastytrade's platform versus thinkorswim, now available through Schwab.